Is Norway ready for a crude awakening over its oil industry?

 Norway's election could be the end of Erna Solberg.
 It could also end the country's oil explorationComments

-Erna Solberg’s long reign as the leader of Norway could come to an end next week (September 13) as the Scandinavian country faces its first general election since 2017.
+Erna Solberg’s long reign as the leader of Norway could come to an end as the Scandinavian country faces its first general election since 2017 on Monday.

 Solberg’s coalition of right and centre-right parties -- which has operated as a minority government since 2020 -- is likely to be eclipsed by a left-wing coalition headed by Jonas Gahr Støre, a millionaire ally of former prime minister and now NATO secretary-general Jens Stoltenberg.